 Donkeys proved to be handy in ancient Greece where paved roads were few and far between.
 Oxen-pulled carts struggled with the rough terrain.
 In the province of Attica, which was ruled by the city of Athens, donkeys transported citizens and trade goods between Athens and surrounding towns and villages.

 Another pack animal important to developing human society was the camel.

-Camels are formed differently depending on their species.
+The distinctive camel hump varies between species.
 Dromedary camels have one hump, and Bactrian camels have two-humps

 Camels can carry loads of approximately 300 lbs ( 136 kilograms)

 on their backs, as well as traveling long distances without food or water.
 This explains their nickname ‘ships of the desert’.

 Pack camels were a regular sight on the Silk Road.

 The Silk Road (200BC – 907 AD) was an interlinking series of ancient trade routes.
 It linked Asia with the Mediterranean and European worlds, and with parts of Africa.
 It linked China with the Roman Empire.